 You should check for macOS updates at this point.
 Open the Apple Menu in the top-left and click Software Update to open the App Store.

 You’ll see any updates that are available for the current macOS version on the Updates tab, but you should also check on the Featured tab (or search for macOS) for the latest version of macOS available.
 After you prepare your Mac for an update, click Get on the new version and walk through the steps to initiate the update.

 Depending on how old your Mac is, you may not be able to update to the newest version.
 I was able to upgrade to macOS 10.13 High Sierra on the machine formerly running Lion.

 If your Mac experiences a slowdown after the update, try these tips to speed up the newly updated system and improve performance.

 A Clean Install of macOS: Done!

 Now you know the steps to back up your Mac’s data, erase your hard disk, and install a new copy of macOS.
 You shouldn’t need to do this as a troubleshooting step except in the most dire of circumstances.
+(Here are a few reasons why you might want to reinstall macOS.)
 But it’s important if you’re selling or giving away your computer.

 If you’re keeping your Mac and like to play games, check our tips for maximizing gaming performance on a Mac.